oracle-livelabs/oci/digital-twin/04-monitor-assets/monitor-assets.md

 # Monitor Asset

 Monitoring asset uptime is key to any business that involves connected assets.
 Whether we monitor the asset on the board or off the board, we need a solution that can flexibly adapt to the business conditions.
-OCI anamaly detection service uses Oracle MSET-2 algorithm can detect the anomal signals sensitively.
+OCI anamaly detection service uses Oracle MSET-2 algorithm can detect the anomal signals at early stage.

 ## Introduction
 In this session, we will show you how to and make predictions with new data using Anomaly Detection model, and how to generate notification message when there is anomaly detected by the model.